hashicorp/vault-csi-provider/README.md

         - |
           objectPath: "/foo"                    # secret path in the Vault Key-Value store e.g. vault kv put secret/foo bar=hello
           objectName: "bar"
+          objectAlias: "BAR"                    # the filename of the object when written to disk - defaults to objectName if not provided
           objectVersion: ""
 ```